ttimbers/ttimbers.github.io/_posts/2015-07-29-the-importance-of-community.markdown

 fun, but really help to build and keep the community together.

-<p>There is a significant effect of attending a worm meeting.
-On the new graduate student,
-there's a realization that there's another level as to how fun science can be, and that there are people who are really, truly interested in what they are doing.
+There is a significant effect of attending a worm meeting.
+On the new graduate student, there's a realization that there's another level as to how fun science can be, and that there are people who are really, truly interested in what they are doing.
 For the returning grad student, post-doc or PI, there's a sense of coming home and reconnecting